ThomasMertes/seed7/src/read_me.txt

                            -Infinity or NaN instead of doing the divide operation.

+  PRINTF_FMT_E_MAXIMUM_FLOAT_PRECISION: Precision up to which
+                                        writing a float with printf
+                                        (using format %e) will
+                                        always work ok.

+  LIMIT_FMT_E_MAXIMUM_FLOAT_PRECISION: Defined when a printf
+                                       (using format %e) with a
+                                       larger precision crashes.
+                                       In that case it is defined
+                                       with a low precision limit
+                                       as string.

+  PRINTF_FMT_F_MAXIMUM_FLOAT_PRECISION: Precision up to which
+                                        writing a float with printf
+                                        (using format %f) will
+                                        always work ok.

+  LIMIT_FMT_E_MAXIMUM_FLOAT_PRECISION: Defined when a printf
+                                       (using format %f) with a
+                                       larger precision crashes.
+                                       In that case it is defined
+                                       with a low precision limit
+                                       as string.

   ISNAN_WITH_UNDERLINE: Defined when the macro/function _isnan() is
                         defined in <float.h> respectively <math.h>
                         instead of isnan().